Lakshyyaaa/Multimodal-AI-for-Deception-Detection/README.md

 **Note:** This project uses **feature extraction**, not transfer learning.
 No pretrained deep learning models are fine-tuned or reused for classification.

+## Dataset
+The dataset used in this project is not publicly hosted in this repository due to size and licensing constraints.
+Feature extraction scripts are provided to reproduce results once the dataset is available locally.

 ## 🧠 Methodology